Skip to main content

 Some eye conditions and diseases can go symptom-less for years before permanent vision loss has occurred.
 An optometrist will be able to detect and help manage these conditions in the early stages, so that your family can carry on with their daily activities.

-The Ontario Association of Optometrists recommends eye exams at 6 months of age, before starting junior kindergarten and every year thereafter or as recommended by the optometrist.
+The Ontario Association of Optometrists recommends eye exams at 6 months of age, again at age three and every year thereafter or as recommended by the optometrist.
 Children 19 and under and adults 65 and over are covered by OHIP.